 Installation of Ultra High Dryness Unit 'KDS Separator + Electro-osmotic Dehydrator'

-The dehydrator manufacturer's designers like us are constantly thinking about
+Designers of sludge dehydrator manufacturers, like us, are constantly thinking about

 'How can we reduce the moisture content and get the cake drier!?'